Connecting Women in Business (CWIB)

-Connecting Women in Business (CWIB), a Petoskey Regional Chamber of Commerce group, will soon announce the launch of its Summer 2019 series GO Grants for Girls.
-Applications will be available in February.
+Connecting Women in Business (CWIB), a Petoskey Regional Chamber of Commerce group, on February 8, 2021 announces the launch of its Summer 2021 series GO Grants for Girls.

 Formed in 2007, Connecting Women in Business provides opportunities for area women business leaders and business owners to learn, form connections, share ideas, and find personal and professional growth.
 The key purposes of CWIB include: